 Once you have your holiday card designed, you will still want to compose a warm personalized greeting.
 If you are having a severe spell of writer's block, we have compiled alist of what to say in your holiday card to get your creative juices going.
 We even have some sayings tailored to the ongoing strangeness of 2021.
 Some quick ideas include:

 Sometimes it can be difficult rounding up the whole family, creating a dress code, and selecting a setting for the holiday photo shoot.
 It would be a shame to get everything arranged and then end up with low-quality or poorly designed shots.
 We have some quick tips to help you get the most out of your Christmas photoshoot.

 Sending Christmas Cheer designed by Leah Ragain

-Rounding up our all-inclusive list of themes, tips, and ideas for Christmas cards, we wanted to include some ideas on how to display your cards and what to do with all the old holiday cards you may have piled up.
+Rounding out our all-inclusive list of themes, tips and ideas for Christmas cards are some thoughts on how to display your cards and what to do with all the old holiday cards you may have piled up from years past.